e-clearing-net/OCHP/OCHP.md

  * CMS sends the UpdateStatus.req PDU.
  * CHS responds with a UpdateStatus.conf PDU.

+Additionally, a PSM may update the current live status of individual parking spots, allowing the EVSE Operators roaming partners to receive these alongside the EVSE live status.
+The live status update is done in the same way (initiated by the PSM).

 ### Download global live status information from the CHS

-A NSP may receive the current live status of individual charging stations from the Clearing House.
+A NSP may receive the current live status of individual charging stations and parking spot from the Clearing House.
 The live status download is done in the following way:

- * CMS sends the GetStatus.req PDU.
+ * MDM sends the GetStatus.req PDU.
  * CHS responds with a GetStatus.conf PDU.